Even tighter labor market, more growth for Charleston in 2020, forecast predicts

-Despite global and national economic uncertainties that hung over the week, Charleston business leaders talked job growth, record-breaking airport traffic and increased port activity as they looked to the year ahead.
+Despite global and national economic uncertainties that hung over the week, Charleston business leaders talked job growth, record-breaking airport traffic and increased port activity as they looked to the rest of 2020.

 Members of the local business community gathered at Trident Technical College on Wednesday for the Charleston Metro Chamber of Commerce's annual regional forecast.